segmentio/segment-docs/src/connections/sources/catalog/libraries/mobile/ios/index.md

 @end
 ```

-Finally, to use a middleware, you will need to provide it to the `SEGAnalyticsConfiguration` object prior to the initialization of `SEGAnalytics` .
+Finally, to use a middleware, you must provide it to the `SEGAnalyticsConfiguration` object prior to the initialization of `SEGAnalytics` .

 ```objc
 @interface SEGAnalyticsConfiguration : NSObject